 “That is not what I see.
 You left my bed when your knight summoned you and you did not return until late morning.
 Then I learn she slept in your bed last night.
 You slept with her, did you not?”

 “Aye.
 I slept with her almost all the way home from Scotland, too.”

 She whimpered.
 “But—”

 He huffed, no longer amused.
 “You misunderstand my marriage to her.
 I did not wed a woman.
-I hired a castellain and a womb.
+I bought a measure of safety from Sheffield’s plans for my death, and also had God’s blessing to get a castellain and a willing womb.
+She just happens to amuse me.
 Now, I weary of this conversation.
-If the boys are distressed by my having snubbed them, send them to my chambers and we shall play chess.”
-That was the last thing he wanted to do, as he only had one son who was quiet, studious, and would sit still long enough to get through a short game, which he would still have to tutor him through, and he wasn’t from Emelisse’s womb.
-His sons from Emelisse, Gaston and Max, would tear around his chambers and he was too tired for little-boy games.
+If the boys are distressed by my having snubbed them, send them to my chambers.”
+That was the last thing he wanted to do, as they would want to wrestle and he was too tired to wrestle little boys.